ACCESS-NRI/access-output-data-specifications/docs/specification.md

 - Ocean (MOM5 output): TBC
 - Sea-ice (CICEx output): TBC

-All information contained in filenames should be present in file metadata attribute however it is best to avoid renaming files.
+All information contained in filenames should be present in file metadata attributes however it is best practice to avoid renaming files.

 ## File content
 Output files should be NetCDF4 files wherever practical.